Subaru Legacy Common Problems and Solutions

 Problem:

-Are you having any troubles starting the car when the engine is warm?
-Does it seem to start okay when the engine is cold?
-If so, then it is most likely due to a failure of the camshaft sensor, but there has also been reports of this problem due to the crankshaft sensor.
+Are you having difficulty starting the car when the engine is warm?
+Does it seem to start normally when the engine is cold?
+If so, it is most likely caused by a failure of the camshaft sensor, although there have also been reports of this issue being caused by the crankshaft sensor.

 Solution:

-You are best running a diagnostic check, to correctly identify which sensor is causing the fault.
-You will either need to replace the camshaft, or crankshaft sensor to fix this problem.
-We want to help you to find your replacement engine sensors, at very low prices.
+It is best to run a diagnostic check to accurately identify which sensor is causing the fault.
+You will need to replace either the camshaft or crankshaft sensor to resolve this issue.
+We aim to help you find your replacement engine sensors at very low prices.

 Difficulty level